godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 Example of GDScript
 ~~~~~~~~~~~~~~~~~~~

-Some people can learn better by just taking a look at the syntax, so
+Some people can learn better by taking a look at the syntax, so
 here's a simple example of how GDScript looks.

 ::